-Dennis contributes regularly for the London School of Economics (LSE) and supports the Berlin-based refugee aid and youth work organisation, VISIONEERS, on its Supervisory Council as well as German-English translation work.
-Articles for the LSE have been re-posted by institutions such as Newsweek, Yahoo!
+Dennis contributes regularly for the London School of Economics (LSE) and supports the Berlin-based refugee welfare and youth work organisation, VISIONEERS, on its Supervisory Council as well as German-English translation work.
+Articles for the LSE have been re-posted by mediums such as Newsweek, Yahoo!
 News and Global Policy.

-Before joining Scope in 2017, Dennis was with Alliance Bernstein (AB) – a major global institutional money manager – in New York and London, serving on the Global Economic Research team, mostly recently as European Economist.
-At AB, Dennis covered regions such as Western Europe, Latin America and Asia, and worked on projects including architecting the Carson-Shen monetary policy rule with Chief Economist Joseph Carson in 2009 as well as assessing the dynamic nature of fiscal multipliers.
+Before joining Scope in 2017, Dennis was with Alliance Bernstein (AB) – a global institutional money manager – in New York and London, serving on its Global Economic Research team, mostly recently as European Economist.
+At AB, Dennis covered regions such as Western Europe, Latin America and Asia, and worked on projects such as architecting the Carson-Shen monetary policy rule with Chief Economist Joseph Carson in 2009 as well as assessing the dynamic nature of fiscal multipliers.
 Dennis was a member of Paul Denoon's acclaimed emerging market debt group.
-His research and commentary at AB included citations via Reuters, CNBC, Milano Finanza, Bloomberg, Wall Street Journal, Financial Post and CBS News, among further mediums.
+His research and commentary at AB reflected citations by Reuters, CNBC, Milano Finanza, Bloomberg, Wall Street Journal, Financial Post and CBS News.

-Dennis completed the Master of Public Administration (MPA) in International Development at the LSE, where he co-founded the programme's The Public Sphere Journal and led the programme in 2012 and 2013 conference debates with Princeton University's Woodrow Wilson School.
+Dennis completed the Master of Public Administration (MPA) in International Development at the LSE, during which he co-founded the programme's The Public Sphere Journal and led the programme in 2012 and 2013 conference debates against Princeton University's Woodrow Wilson School.
 In London, Dennis completed public speaking training at the Royal Academy of Dramatic Art (RADA).
-He graduated from undergraduate studies in Operations Research and Engineering from Cornell University in 2007 – with concentration in Financial Engineering.
+He graduated from undergraduate studies in Operations Research and Engineering from Cornell University in 2007 – with a concentration in Financial Engineering.

-Dennis believes passionately in enhancing the precision and extent of interdisciplinary considerations in economic and political evaluation, to present a broader understanding to addressing the same question via integration of multiple social sciences, enhancing the holistic-ness of social science research and supporting the accuracy of forecasting and policy prescriptions.
-This could facilitate greater efficiencies in global markets and enhance quality of economic governance.
-He has a record of ahead-of-the-curve, non-consensus and precise assessments and forecasting ranging from over the 2014-15 Greek crisis to Brexit to the Covid-19 crisis.
+He believes in enhancing the precision and extent of interdisciplinary considerations in economic and political evaluation, bettering the holistic-ness of social science research and supporting strengthened accuracy of economic forecasting and policy prescriptions.
+Such greater precision of analyses and diagnoses could facilitate enhanced efficiencies in financial markets and better the quality of economic governance.
+He has an exceptional track record of ahead-of-the-curve and precise assessments and forecasting ranging from the 2014-15 Greek crisis to Brexit to the Covid-19 crisis.

-Dennis is moreover passionate around environmental sustainability and has been involved in projects that involve the integration of environment, social and governance (ESG) and corporate social responsibility (CSR) considerations in the financial system.
-While residing in New York, Dennis co-founded the Junior Ocean Council of Oceana – the world's largest organisation dedicated to ocean preservation.
-He completed his Dissertation from the LSE with Distinction around the economics of ocean hypoxia.
+Dennis is passionate about environmental sustainability and has been involved in projects that involve the integration of environment, social and governance (ESG) and corporate social responsibility (CSR) considerations in finance.
+While living in New York, Dennis co-founded the Junior Ocean Council of Oceana – the world's largest organisation dedicated to ocean preservation.
+He completed his Dissertation from the LSE with Distinction concerning the economics of ocean hypoxia.